 (2) In this clause —

-“Keystart Housing Scheme Trust” means the trust created by a deed of trust known as the “Keystart Trust Deed” dated 5 April 1989 as amended.
+Keystart Housing Scheme Trust means the trust created by a deed of trust known as the “Keystart Trust Deed” dated 5 April 1989 as amended.

 6. Management and disposal of industrial housing houses

 (1) Despite the repeal of the Industrial Housing Act, for a period of 5 years from the commencement day the Authority may, in respect of industrial housing houses (in addition to its powers under this Act) exercise the powers of the industrial housing authority as set out in section 18 of the Industrial Housing Act.